Learn what the body knows, the mind doesn’t.

 How does WTM work?

-The sensitive children are our gifts to the world.
-For them, they feel “movement” as not just an action, it is a call for support.
+The sensitivity of children are their greatest gifts, if you show them a new operating system.
+For them, they feel “movement” as not just an action, it is a call of guidance and insight.

-Once the senses, actions, and thoughts unite in awareness, children learn to utilize their unique sensitivities and gifts.
-Movement and sensory observation, together, become the teacher.
+Once the senses, actions, and thoughts unite in sensory perception, children learn to utilize their uniqueness.
+Motion of sensory impulses, together with attention, become their teacher.

-Parents report the enhancement of their children’s overall well-being.
+Parents report an enhancement of their children’s overall well-being.

-Principal Danny Garcia from our pilot school praises the improvement in social-emotional behavior and elimination of bullying.
+Principal Danny Garcia, from our pilot school, praises about the improvement in social-emotional behavior and the elimination of bullying school wide.

 However, WTM is not about getting good grades, stopping bullying, or improving health.
-WTM is about learning from a place in the heart.
+WTM is about learning from a place of the heart.

 Were the WTM techniques tested?

-For thirteen years, Catherine Rosasco-Mitchell and a team of educators, administrators, and child development specialists collaborated, refined, and tested the techniques with children.
+For forty years studying mind-body connections and thirteen years in and out of schools, Catherine Rosasco-Mitchell and a team of educators, administrators, and child development specialists collaborated, refined, and tested the techniques with children.

 Four elementary schools participated.
-However, a special thanks to the Kohala Elementary School (our pilot school) (2008 to 2016).
-And thanks to the Hawaii Preparatory Academy’s (HPA) lower school with Susie Jones and Parker Elementary School with Donna Rohr.
+Specifically, Kohala Elementary School (our pilot school) (2008 to 2016) and Hawaii Preparatory Academy’s (HPA) lower school were foundational in helping test the program.

 Introduction – Ages & Background